richgel999/shufrand/README.md

 ## Current test results

 This PRNG passes dieharder, TestU01 SmallCrush and Crush.
-With dieharder, I get 0-3 "weak" results, but no failures, depending on the initial seeds.
+With dieharder, I get 0-3 "weak" results, but usually no failures, depending on the initial seeds.
+It seems to be weakest with the "dab_bytedistrib" test.
 The testing logs are in the repo.
 BigCrush is still testing; let's see what happens.
 I'm quite doubtful it'll pass BigCrush because at its heart this is still just 4 32-bit generators ganged together with a fancy bitmix across lanes.

 The SmallCrush/Crush tests pass each lane to the TestU01 test framework one uint32_t at a time, i.e. as if the generator was returning 128-bits (which it is).
 In other words, on each callback from the test framework, the next available uint32_t is passed to the test.
 This may or may not be ideal, but it was the first thing that came to mind.
 I tried this using both forward and reversed bits in each lane.
 I'll be re-running the test using individual lanes next.